 Rugby World Cup: Controversies So Far25th Sep 2019 |

 What would a World Cup be without a proper dose of shenanigans?
-The Rugby World Cup, which kicked off on the 20th of September, is already marked by not one but two exciting and quite controversial events.
+The Rugby World Cup, which kicked off on the 20th of September in Japan, is already marked by not one but two exciting and quite controversial events.

 The scandal is under investigation but as Martyn Phillips, CEO of Welsh Rugby Union said:

 “There will be an investigation but I’d be far more interested in quality than speed when it comes to the investigation.
 I won’t be putting pressure on anyone to do it quickly.
 I want people to do it right.”

 All rugby teams, including England and Wales, were approached for a briefing by the World Rugby’s integrity unit within days after the news of the accusations came out.

 The England team are taking on the brunt of the situation, as in an unprecedented event and the second controversy of the Cup, all of the players and staff have been banned from using their phones during the World Cup match days.

 The sector has been in similar territory in the past.
 First, Phil Blake, Australian former rugby league footballer, risked a 6-month suspension for, just like Howley, breaking the betting regulations of the Rugby Football Union.
 What’s more, the English team was also told that during the 2015 World Cup six players and members of staff were approached and asked not to use their phones for an hour before kick-off to prevent any match-related information leaking out.